Cairnsmore of Carsphairn Hike

 The image below shows the route across to Beninner.
 You have to go over the fence on the right here twice via Stiles as the fence is an Electric Fence.
 The route is fairly straight forward, just remember to lift your leg high enough when going over the stiles.

-There seems to be a trail down to the left in the dip that leads across to the Windy Standard Range.
+There seems to be a trail down to the left in the dip that leads across to the Windy Standard Range, only for the mega fit people.

 Beninner west side image